 American Express Essential Credit Card

 The American Express Essential Credit Card does not have an annual fee and has a lower interest rate.
-If you choose the balance transfer option, your interest rate will be 1.99% for the first six months, and then 8.99% after that.
 This credit card also offers travel accident insurance, zero liability, purchase assurance and extended warranty.

 Flickr: Eli Christman